Avoid these most common communication obstacles.

 Do you often tell others how you think they are or how they should be?

-Often, while talking with others, you interrupt and practically finish the whole sentence instead of letting your interlocutor do it.
+While talking with others, you often interrupt and practically finish the whole sentence instead of letting your interlocutor do it.

-As often as possible, avoid playing the role of a wise sage or Oracle, and try to lead the conversation in a way that enables your interlocutors to solve the problem by themselves.
+Avoid playing the role of a wise sage or Oracle as often as possible.
+Try to lead the conversation in a way that enables your interlocutors to solve the problem by themselves.

 An example of a moralizer is, “Good and honest men do not act that way!”
 It is the most irritating and the least effective method of communication.

-Excessive talking from your side can be discouraging in the early stages of relationships, and too often you may wonder why a selling transaction was canceled or why somebody avoids contacting you.
+Excessive talking from your side can be discouraging in the early stages of relationships.

-- Politely interrupt when someone won’t let you speak.
+Politely interrupt when someone doesn’t let you speak.

 First, acknowledge what this person is feeling and why; e.g., “Really?!
 That’s a horrible thing to have to go through!”
 Next, instead of using clichéd phrases, say something like, “Know that you can count on me if it ever happens to you again.”

-This is actually the main factor of unsuccessful conversation.
+This is actually the main factor in unsuccessful conversations.